Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Numerical Algorithm

 \textbf{Emulating the feedback control map:} The unconstrained optimization with manual projection in \eqref{eq:optimal_unconstrained} serves two purposes: saving training time compared to constrained optimization and construction of the emulator for $\widehat{B}_k(\cdot)$.
 Directly building an emulator over the output ${B}^{*}_k(X_k,I_k)$ with hard constraints does not guarantee feasibility.
-This is still an active area of research \shortcite{kotary2021endtoendconstrainedoptimizationlearning,kotary2024learningconstrainedoptimizationdeep,donti2021dc3learningmethodoptimization}.
 To guarantee feasibility, we train $\widehat{B}_k$ by regressing \textit{unconstrained} optimized $(b^{\dagger, n}_{k})_{n=1}^{N_b}$ against $\mathcal{D}^b_k = (X^{b,n}_{k}, I^{b,n}_{k})_{n=1}^{N_b}$ with a projection layer onto feasible set $\mathcal{B}_k$ post-training.
 The equation for $\widehat{B}_k$ \eqref{Bfitting} becomes